sanskrit/learnsanskrit.org/content/guide/verbs-1/karmani-and-bhave-prayoga.md

 }

-Finally, some roots undergo an interesting change.
+Finally, a few roots undergo an interesting change.
 Their semivowels become vowels, and any other vowels they have are removed:

 {ex